bitstudio/zodiac_google/README.md

 ![enter image description here](https://bit-shadowplay.com/gen.png)

 Despite the difference in dimension, all we really need is the shape of the hand shadow in each image.
 So we extract shadow contour from the image, and resample the contour in the polar coordinate to have a fixed length of a regular angular interval.
-Doing this have many benefits:
+Doing this has many benefits:

 ### Translation and scale invariant